hthroop/MonusGRaMPS/src/ReadMe.md

 Compiled by Heather Throop

 EnzymeAnalysis.qmd
+Analysis of extracellular enzyme activity data.
+This code performs calculations, statistical analyses (ANOVA), and outputs figures.
+COMPLETE as of 2025-10-14

 ExSituResp_HT_calcs.qmd:
 Analysis of lab-based soil respiration data.
 The code calculates daily flux rates based on repeated headspace sampling and estimates total C mineralized over the first 40 days of the incubation (some jars were incubated longer).
 It performs ANOVAs of 40 day cumulative flux and outputs summary figures.